ahkscript/SublimeAutoHotkey/README.md

 * If text is selected - ahkrunpiped will pipe and run the selected text only.
 * If no text is selected - ahkrunpiped will pipe and run the entire contents of the current document.

+## ahkpopuphelp
+The ahkpopuphelp command shows a popup when it is called while the cursor (i.e. caret) is on a keyword.
+Its default key binding is <kbd>Ctrl+Alt+H</kbd>.
+This feature only works in Sublime Text builds prior to 3070.
+For past versions, this shows a console message stating this fact.

 ## Goto-documentation Integration
 Instructions on how to configure goto-documentation plugin for AutoHotkey (F1 Hotkey will take you to documentation for word under cursor)
 * http://www.autohotkey.com/board/topic/46447-sublime-text-editor-very-nice/page-3#entry540187